jkstill/sar-tools/README.md

 use the -d and -s options to set the destination and source directories.

 ## asp.pl

+Note: asp.sh currently does a better job of locating sar files, and setting version dependencies

 The `asp.pl` script is just a little different in console output, but the same files are created as with `asp.sh`.